MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-portal-customizations.md

 >[!IMPORTANT]
-In order for FIM to recognize any customized changes, you must restart IIS by running iisreset.
+In order for MIM to recognize any customized changes, you must restart IIS by running iisreset.

 The following is a more advanced example of a Style.css file.
 This file provides smartphone and ipad specific information for displaying the portals on these devices.